ADULT PROTECTIVE SERVICES:

 Grandparents Raising Grandchildren

-to grandparents who reside in the same residence and as relative children in kin-
+services to grandparents who reside in the same residence and as rel-

 SAGE Metro Detroit